-- FEGs allow for high welder mobility. - FEGs eliminate the need for welders to frequently reposition the exhaust hood as welding progresses.
+•The devices allow for high welder mobility.

+•FEGs eliminate the need for welders to frequently reposition the exhaust hood as welding progresses.

-Disadvantages of fume extraction guns include:
+Disadvantages include the following:

-- The use of FEGs is limited to GMAW and FCAW processes. - The added weight of the welding gun can create ergonomic issues, especially for those who perform a considerable amount of time welding. - Welding in positions other than flat or horizontal positions may reduce the capture efficiency. - FEGs do not remove residual fumes.
-Welders have a tendency to remove the gun away from the welding zone when he/she breaks the arc, which causes residual fumes to be uncaptured.
+•Use of FEGs is limited to GMAW and FCAW processes.

+•The added weight of the welding gun can create ergonomic issues, especially for those who spend a considerable amount of time welding.

+•Welding in positions other than flat or horizontal positions may reduce the capture efficiency.

+•FEGs do not remove residual fumes.
+A welder tends to move the gun away from the welding zone when s/he breaks the arc, which causes residual fumes to be uncaptured.

 Capture Velocity

-The capture velocity is the key measure in evaluating the effectiveness of a LEV system.
-The capture velocity is defined as the velocity necessary to overcome opposing air currents to allow welding fumes to be captured.
-The American Conference for Governmental Industrial Hygienists (ACGIH), in its Industrial Ventilation Manual, recommends the capture velocity to be between 100 to 200 feet per minute (fpm) for contaminants released at low velocity into moderately still air, such as typical welding operations (ACGIH 3-6).
-For welding involving toxic metals (e.g.,

-Cr[VI]), the capture velocity should be near the upper end of this recommended range.
-Generally, hoods need to be within 12 inches to maintain this capture velocity.
+Capture velocity is the key measure in evaluating the effectiveness of an LEV system.
+It is defined as the velocity necessary to overcome opposing air currents to allow welding fumes to be captured.
+In its Industrial Ventilation Manual, ACGIH (1998) recommends that the capture velocity be between 100 to 200 ft per minute (fpm) for contaminants released at low velocity into moderately still air, such as typical welding operations.
+For welding involving toxic metals [e.g., Cr(VI)], the capture velocity should be near the upper end of this recommended range.
+Generally, hoods need to be within 12 in. to maintain this velocity.
 However, in many cases, the hood may need to be just a few inches from the welding zone.

 The maximum acceptable distance to maintain the minimum capture velocity depends on several factors.
-These include:
+These include (Spear, 2007):

-- Duct size: The smaller the duct or hood, the closer the hood needs to be to the welding arc to effectively capture the fumes.
-As a rule-of-thumb the capture distance should be within 1 1/2 times the diameter of the duct.
-For instance, a two-inch duct usually requires the exhaust inlet to be just within 3 inches from the welding zone to have some effect in capturing the fumes. - Airflow through the duct/hood: As the airflow decreases, a shorter capture distance may be needed. - Presence and type of hood: Different hood configurations have different capture efficiencies.
+•Duct size.
+The smaller the duct or hood, the closer the hood needs to be to the welding arc to effectively capture the fumes.
+As a rule of thumb, capture distance should be within 1.5 times the duct's diameter.
+For instance, a 2-in. duct usually requires the exhaust inlet to be just within 3 in. from the welding zone to have some effect in capturing the fumes.

+•Airflow through the duct/hood.
+As airflow decreases, a shorter capture distance may be needed.

+•Presence and type of hood.
+Different hood configurations have different capture efficiencies.
 A simple hood with no flange has the lowest capturing efficiency.
 A square hood also tends to have a lower capture efficiency than a round hood.
-Hood entry loss coefficients are published in ACGIH's Industrial Ventilation Manual for a number of different types of hoods (ACGIH 3-17). - The magnitude and direction of other air currents: The magnitude and direction of other air currents also play a role in the capture distance.
-If there are strong opposing currents, the hood will need to be positioned just a few inches to have some effectiveness, if any, depending on the magnitude of the opposing air currents.
-For this reason, using LEV outdoors has limited effectiveness to control welding fumes.
-LEV is also not a viable option for some activities (e.g., air arc gouging operations) due to the large opposing air currents generated by the process. - The hood location in relation to the natural plume travel: When welding a vertical seam inside a tank with little or no opposing air current, the plume tends to rise straight up.
+ACGIH (1998) publishes hood entry loss coefficients for several different types of hoods.

+•The magnitude and direction of other air currents.
+These factors also play a role in capture distance.
+If strong opposing currents are present, the hood must be positioned just a few inches to have some effectiveness, if any, depending on the magnitude of the opposing air currents.
+For this reason, using LEV outdoors is of limited effectiveness for controlling welding fumes.
+LEV is also not a viable option for some activities (e.g., air arc gouging operations) due to the large opposing air currents generated by the process.

+•Hood location in relation to the natural plume travel.
+When welding a vertical seam inside a tank with little or no opposing air current, the plume tends to rise straight up.
 In this situation, the hood can be positioned further away providing it is reasonably in line with the plume's natural path of travel.

 For flexible and portable systems, the nozzle or hood should be repositioned regularly during the course of welding.
 Adding a flange to the nozzle increases the capture distance, which also increases the length of weld that can be made before the exhaust nozzle (or hood) needs to be repositioned.
-The following provides typical airflow rates and capture distances for LEV equipment (Fiore 42):
+The following discussion provides typical airflow rates and capture distances for LEV equipment (Fiore, 2006).

-High Vacuum, Low Volume LEV Systems
+High-Vacuum, Low-Volume LEV Systems